 Many people arrive at the start with stories of getting minimal sleep in the previous nights due to sorting out their equipment, making last-minute adjustments to their routes, finishing up tasks at work, etc. You can be one step ahead of about half of the field if you arrive at the start line properly rested.

 You should schedule time to prepare you bike for the race two or three weeks before the start.
 This may mean installing a new chain, rear tire, handlebar tape, brake pads, and anything else that has been wearing out during training.
 Doing this a few weeks before the race gives you enough time to do a couple of decent rides with the final setup to be sure that there are no problems with anything that you changed.
 This topic is covered in more detail on the Bike Maintenance & Race Preparation page.

 A: As long as you don’t do anything too strenuous in the week or so before the race, then you should be fine.
 Make sure that you get lots of sleep during the final few days and get your bike prepared well beforehand.

-Finally, here are some tips from the GCN crew about training for a single-day ultra-distance event:
+The GCN crew also made a video about training for a single-day ultra-distance event:

 Last significant page update: February, 2018